 OFP and employment schemes

 If you are on an employment scheme (such as Community Employment) when your entitlement to OFP ends, you can continue on the scheme until it finishes and get a payment.
-Department of Employment Affairs and Social Protection (DEASP) staff will arrange this for you.
+Department of Social Protection (DSP) staff will arrange this for you.